jneo8/mcp-sentinel/docs/spec-003-implementation-architecture.md

 └── services/
     └── registry.py          # Hosted MCP tool registry & resolver
 ```
 Tests reside in `tests/` and shadow the runtime namespaces.
-Watchers and sink pipelines are still pending implementations aligned with `spec-002`.
+Prometheus watchers are implemented; additional watcher drivers and sink pipelines remain aligned with `spec-002`.

 ## Alignment With Spec-002 Layers
-- **Watchers**: Prometheus/Grafana watchers are still pending.
-The dispatcher exposes an async `dispatch` API intended for whichever watcher implementation (`asyncio` tasks or background threads) we introduce.
-Spec-002's goroutine language is interpreted here as concurrent async tasks in Python.
+- **Watchers**: Prometheus polling is implemented by `watchers.PrometheusWatcherService`, which runs async tasks via httpx to translate alerts into dispatcher notifications.
+Grafana or additional watcher types remain future work, but the dispatcher contract is already exercised end-to-end.
 - **Dispatcher**: `mcp_sentinel.dispatcher.prometheus.PrometheusDispatcher` delivers the queue, dedupe TTL, and routing logic mandated by Spec-002.
 It currently logs drops and successes but does not yet publish metrics or feed sinks.
 - **Sentinel Agent**: `OpenAIAgentOrchestrator` wraps the `openai-agents` Runner. `ToolResolver` now delegates to `services.ToolRegistry`, which collapses incident card tool identifiers into `HostedMCPTool` instances with per-card allowlists.
 - **Tool Adapters & Safety Hooks**: Not yet implemented.
 The orchestrator logs a warning when tools are requested to make these gaps visible.